DISTILLERY MAKES HAND SANITIZER

-Since then we have supplied close to 40,000 gallons of alcohol toward the effort of making hand sanitizer and we continue to keep our regional communities front line responders and hospitals in stock.
+Wilderness Trail supplied close to 40,000 gallons of alcohol toward the effort of making hand sanitizer as the distillery continued to keep regional front line responders and hospitals in stock.

 Blevins said that the health department has strategically distributed to first responders and health care facilities in Danville and surrounding counties.
 “Once we got Boyle covered, we tried to focus on the counties that send people to our hospital.
 Our main goal is keeping Ephraim (the hospital) safe.”

 The health department also is aiding local businesses that are remaining open.
 Baker pledges to continue the effort for the next several weeks to produce and provide locally during this time.
 “If we need to continue from there, we will,” he says.